rrovetto/Ontology-Development-Guidelines/Truths about Ontology Development.md

 - Being informed, even of the seemingly mundande or ineffectual detials, is always better than not.

 ### 5. You do not need an generic/upper/top-level/foundational ontology
 - There are other technologies and methods to achieve the same results.
+But you can also create your own more generic (or broader) ontology or taxonomy.
 - Some developers may resist this fact, but it is important to put ones bias for their vested interst (or lifes work) aside, and be objective, fair and truthful.
 Stating it explicitly, even if obvious, is essential for the sake of communicating those facts; it will help to prevent (intentional or unintentional) misinformation.
 It will help inform poterity.

 ### 6. Problems & Limitations of top-level ontologies